4.1 Valence Bond Theory

 • Define and give examples of σ and π bonds

-As we know, a scientific theory is a strongly supported explanation for observed natural laws or large bodies of experimental data.
-For a theory to be accepted, it must explain experimental data and be able to predict behavior.
-For example, VSEPR theory has gained widespread acceptance because it predicts three-dimensional molecular shapes that are consistent with experimental data collected for thousands of different molecules.
+As we know, a scientific theory provides a strongly supported explanation for observed natural laws or large bodies of experimental data.
+For a theory to gain acceptance, it must explain experimental data and be able to predict behavior.
+For example, VSEPR theory has gained widespread acceptance because it predicts three-dimensional molecular shapes.
+These predictions align with experimental data collected from thousands of different molecules.
 However, VSEPR theory does not provide an explanation of chemical bonding.

 There are successful theories that describe the electronic structure of atoms.
-We can use quantum mechanics to predict the specific regions around an atom where electrons are likely to be located: A spherical shape for an s orbital, a dumbbell shape for a p orbital, and so forth.
+We can use quantum mechanics to predict the specific regions around an atom where electrons are likely to be located.
+For instance, an s orbital has a spherical shape, while a p orbital has a dumbbell shape, and so forth.
 However, these predictions only describe the orbitals around free atoms.
 When atoms bond to form molecules, atomic orbitals are not sufficient to describe the regions where electrons will be located in the molecule.
 A more complete understanding of electron distributions requires a model that can account for the electronic structure of molecules.
-One popular theory holds that a covalent bond forms when a pair of electrons is shared by two atoms and is simultaneously attracted by the nuclei of both atoms.
-In the following sections, we will discuss how such bonds are described by valence bond theory and hybridization.
+One popular theory states that a covalent bond forms when two atoms share a pair of electrons, which are simultaneously attracted to the nuclei of both atoms.
+In the following sections, this discuss will cover how valence bond theory and hybridization describe such bonds.

 (a) The interaction of two hydrogen atoms changes as a function of distance. (b) The energy of the system changes as the atoms interact.
 The lowest (most stable) energy occurs at a distance of 74 pm, which is the bond length observed for the H2 molecule.